ShawnWalker/shawnwalker.github.io/_posts/2016-07-13-Restructuring-Accumulo-Internals_part_3.markdown

    individual components requires careful modular design of the wiring modules, and is not well supported in Guice's stock wiring EDSL.
 2. Ideally, a component in an Object Oriented application should be ready to use as soon as it is completely constructed (and possibly initialized).
 Unfortunately, many concerns in Accumulo are currently written in a procedural and strictly ordered fashion, where a procedure has responsibility for executing a collection of actions touching multiple components in a specific order.
-  For example:
+Some such concerns will be more appropriately represented by distributing initialization and state change among components.
+Others will be more problematic.
+Examples of such ordered concerns:
  * `Accumulo.init()` with various initialization concerns.
  * Master's upgrade process.
  * Master's and TServer's state automata.

- Some such concerns will be more appropriately represented by distributing initialization and state change among components.
-Others will be more problematic.

 3. `TabletServer` and `Master` are "god "objects in order to allow components to easily gain access to dependencies they might need by just holding a single reference.
 While